Green and Inclusive Community Buildings Program

 If you are an eligible applicant with an eligible project, you are invited to complete the Applicant Registration Form.
 The creation of an account will enable you to login to the online application portal and gain access to the application form and applicant support services.

 Once the Applicant Registration Form has been submitted, you will receive an email within 5-7 business days providing the login information you will need to access the portal.
 If you have not received your login information within this time, please contact email@example.com.

 Login to the online application portal using the link and account information provided to you by email and complete your application.
 Note that your application can be saved prior to submission as many times as necessary.
 You are not required to complete the application in one session.

 It is strongly suggested that applicants apply online through the online application in order to avoid delays in the processing of your application.
 Applicants who are unable to apply through the portal are asked to reach out to the GICB program team at firstname.lastname@example.org.

-$150 million has been set aside for Indigenous applicants undertaking projects that will serve Indigenous populations and communities.
+A minimum of $150 million will be allocated on a distinctions-basis to Indigenous projects being led by and for Indigenous populations and communities.
 Indigenous applicants are invited to apply through the process described above for projects of all types and sizes.